 Identification cards are provided to all members of the Manor College Campus Community as an essential component of campus safety and security.
-ID cards can be used in the campus store, online bookstore, library, vending machines and the dining hall.
-Students must possess a card at all times while on campus or attending a campus sponsored function.
+ID cards must be used to access all campus buildings, in the campus store, online bookstore, library, vending machines and the dining hall.
+Stu- dents must possess a card at all times while on campus or attending a campus sponsored function.